sfclearprices/sfclearprices.github.io/index.markdown

 <details>
 <summary>Why now?</summary>

-In October 2023, the <a href="https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=202320240SB478">Consumers Legal Remedies Act (SB 478)</a> was signed into law.
+In October 2023, <a href="https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=202320240SB478">SB 478</a>, an update to the Consumers Legal Remedies Act, was signed into law.
 This banned "drip pricing" (a rising trend in which companies will shift some cost from the price of items into mandatory fees) in California, effective July 1, 2024.
 But then, in June 2024 — less than a month before the surcharge ban was set to take effect — legislators introduced <a href="https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=202320240SB1524">SB 1524</a>, a last-minute attempt to carve out an exception for restaurants and bars to continue to engage in drip pricing.
 This measure is intended to close the SB 1524 loophole within San Francisco.
+SB 1524 has (as of June 27, 2024) passed both houses of the state legislature unanimously.

 </details>
 <span class="spacer" />